|

 requested.

-Source: http://www.microsoft.com/ntserver/nts/exec/overview/changed.asp
+Source: https://www.microsoft.com/ntserver/nts/exec/overview/changed.asp

 -- Asynchronous Transfer Mode.
 International sandard